Allegheny-Computer-Science-103-S2018/cs103-S2018-practical8-starter/README.md

 like the one provided in the Extended Example that starts on page 383.
 Along with correctly connecting the provided HTML and JavaScript files, the student will extend the JavaScript to display details about five new countries.
-Moreover, each student will use a referenced GitHub repository to add all of the remaining country flags to their web site.
+Moreover, each student will use an existing GitHub repository to add all of the remaining country flags to their web site.
 Additionally, you will continue to practice using the [HTMLHint](http://htmlhint.com/) static analysis code tool that can check HTML files for potential errors.
 The source code in the